wisemen-digital/web-onboarding-codelab/index.md

 ### View

 The last step is to combine all of our pieces in a (smart) component that will be used to display the todo's.
-This file should be named and we will put this in our `src/modules/todos/views` folder.
+This file should be named `TodoOverviewView` and we will put this in our `src/modules/todos/views` folder.

 This view will combine the query and list component we have created before.
 ```vue